 Check Costumes and Accessories

-Kids look forward to dressing up as their favorite superhero, princess or zombie all year!
+Kids look forward to dressing up as their favorite superhero, princess, or goblin all year!
 And so do many adults.
-Be sure that costume pieces and accessories are not allergy or asthma triggers.
+Be sure costume pieces and accessories are not allergy or asthma triggers.

 Avoid Allergy and Asthma Triggers

 Dealing with allergies or asthma can spoil a fun night.
 If you or your child has asthma, remember to carry their quick-relief inhaler.
 Review your Asthma Action Plan and your doctor’s instructions about pre-treating before potentially being exposed to asthma triggers.